anovick1/Blackjack_Novick/README.md

 ### **Getting Started**

 After you (optionally fork and) clone this repo, open index.html and start playing!
 You will start put with $100 to gamble with.

+The Dealer's hand is the top row, your hand is the bottom row

 You can view official blackjack rules [here](https://bicyclecards.com/how-to-play/blackjack/)